sanjeevdhakal/SOC-Analyst-Practice-Labs/Email Server Project/Readme.md

 * *The Attack:* Inside Gophish's `Landing Pages` tab, we hit raw code entry view and manually compiled a custom HTML verification portal mockup complete with input forms, an encrypted lock logo icon, and a blue submit button.
 We checked both `Capture Submitted Data` and `Capture Passwords` options and configured a stealth redirect link leading to `google.com`.
 * *The Result:* We linked this fake page directly to the bold blue text inside our email template.
 The user clicked the link, filled out their credentials (`username: sanjeev@gmail.com` / `password: Hello123!`), and hit submit.
 The browser seamlessly tossed them to the real Google website to avoid suspicion, while **Gophish intercepted their keyboard text buffers over the wire, capturing the plaintext secrets live inside our attacker database database table fields!**

-#### 📦 Technique 3: Malicious Attachments (Simulating Backdoor Deliveries)
-* *The Attack:* On Kali, we manufactured a mock attack script (`corporate_trap.sh`) designed to simulate a runaway adware loop by forcing Lubuntu to infinitely open browser tabs until system memory froze.
-We zipped this script into an archive container named `payroll_updates.zip`, attached it to a financial bonus email template in Gophish, and launched the campaign.
-* *The Forensics:* The file bypassed simple filtering layers because it originated from our trusted local sandbox network loop range (`permit_mynetworks`).
-By dropping into the server terminal and filtering by timestamp (`sudo grep "15:44" /var/log/mail.log`), we extracted the raw metadata transaction logs proving the file size metrics were written right down to the disk sector tracks.

----

-### 🧠 Phase 5: Custom SIEM Detection Optimization